furzepig/brachistochrone/_posts/books/2018/2018-12-20-english_journey.md

 > I do not want to hear any more laughter from machines.

 > Men are much better than their ordinary life allows them to be.

+> It was the beastliest pyramid you can imagine.
+I did not want to be at the top, but still less did I want to be further down on any of those horrible slopes.
+I wanted to be off the thing altogether and enjoying myself.